 Councillor Wong served on the West Vancouver Police Board from 2012 to 2018 (serving as chair of the Governance/Policy Committee and previously as chair of the Finance Committee).
 In these roles, he led the oversight of the Department’s finances as well as the development of the annual budget of approximately $14 million.
 In collaboration with the rest of the police board, he also ensured the continued safety and security of West Vancouver by setting and reviewing the Department’s policies and strategic direction through a four-year strategic plan.
 Most notably, Councillor Wong helped turn around the Department in 2014, when employee morale was extremely low due to widespread issues regarding sexual harassment, unfair hiring practises, and bullying in the workplace.

-Councillor Wong is currently a board member of the North Shore Multicultural Society (serving as Secretary of the Board), an agency that offers specialized settlement, English language services, integration, family programs, and immigrant-focused employment services.
-Together with his board colleagues of the most comprehensive settlement organization on the North Shore, Councillor Wong oversees the strategic delivery of programs and services to help over 4,500 immigrants and refugees a year successfully integrate into life in Canada, as well as 3,400 settlement clients, 1,300 English language students, 730 employment service clients, 1,030 families and youth in the schools, and 2,100 North Shore youth through diversity workshops.
+Councillor Wong has also served as a board member of the North Shore Multicultural Society (serving as Secretary of the Board), an agency that offers specialized settlement, English language services, integration, family programs, and immigrant-focused employment services.
+Together with his board colleagues of the most comprehensive settlement organization on the North Shore, Councillor Wong oversaw the strategic delivery of programs and services to help over 4,500 immigrants and refugees a year successfully integrate into life in Canada, as well as 3,400 settlement clients, 1,300 English language students, 730 employment service clients, 1,030 families and youth in the schools, and 2,100 North Shore youth through diversity workshops.

 As the current president of the West Vancouver Track & Field Club, Councillor Wong led the strategic planning for the Club’s exponential growth over the last four years (to over 70 athletes and 5 coaches), including all aspects of annual budgeting, athlete development, training programs, and athlete/coach recruitment.
 He also managed the grant funding applications and revenue development opportunities, including sponsorships and fundraising, as well as branding, website, and media relations/social media strategy.